EpicVon2468/bunny/SPECIFICATION.md

 ## Code Guidelines

-- All input files **must** be encoded in UTF-8.
-UTF-16 & UTF-32 will not be tolerated (supporting ligature characters in these encodings is problematic).
+- All input files **must** be encoded in UTF-8 only.
+All other encodings, even UTF-16 & UTF-32 are unsupported (supporting ligature characters in these encodings is problematic).
 - Input files may use `\r\n` or `\n` for newlines.
 Legacy macOS newlines (`\r`) are not supported.
 - Input files may contain a mixture of spaces and tabs for indentation, alongside trailing whitespace; However, the recommended behaviour is tabs with no trailing whitespace.
-- British English is **strongly** recommended, as the standard library will be written with this in mind (Colour vs Color, Maths vs Math, Initialise vs Initialize, etc).
+- British English is **strongly** recommended, as the standard library will be written with this in mind (Colour vs "Color", Maths vs "Math", Initialise vs "Initialize", etc).

 ## Syntax